dcchuck/tabline.vim/README.md

 Based on settings found from [offensive thinking](http://www.offensivethinking.org/data/dotfiles/vimrc).

+## Changes

+Thanks to [mkitt](http://github.com/mkitt/tabline.vim) for repo.
+This fork does not have the modified flag in the tabs and is right aligned.
+Colors set as written below.

 ## Installation
 If you don't have a preferred installation method, I recommend installing [pathogen.vim](https://github.com/tpope/vim-pathogen), and